yarrou/TelegramBot/readme.txt

 Adding and changing data is done using POST and PUT requests.
 Information is deleted and retrieved using DELETE and GET requests with the "city" parameter.
-A related project is a program for interacting with the database. https://github.com/yarrou/controllerForDBTelegramBot
+A related project is a program for interacting with the database. https://github.com/yarrou/controllerForDBTelegramBot An android application for interacting with the database is also available. https://github.com/yarrou/ControllerForTelegramBot
+The test sample of the bot is available in Telegram by the name @test_turism_bot , the REST service for it is available by http://alexkononsol.site:8080